ChristopherBarrington/scviewer/README.md

 ### Cell clusters

-A list is created here that determines which cluster sets to include in the dropdown selector and which cluster identities should be shown by default.
+A list is created that determines which cluster sets to include in the dropdown selector and which cluster identities should be shown by default.
 Here, I take all of the cluster sets in the metadata table and show all cluster identities by default.
 The final output of this chunk is a list of lists.
 Each index of the first-level list is named according to the metadata variable.
 The second-level list contains:

 * `var` the metadata variable
 * `name` a name for the cluster set to be shown in the dropdown - here the clustering resolution is appended to 'Res. '